 Why did these shootings in Sooke happen?

 It is obvious that these people ruffled the feathers of the wrong peacock?
 Maybe they worked for one of the gangs and were pinching?
 Or maybe, they had set up their own operation in competition with one of the Langford gangs?
-In any event, the shootings were ordered.
+In any event, somebody ordered these shootings.
 Thus it proves you don’t mess with gangs, or invite them to your city as Victoria is doing with its pot shops.

 This is what is coming to Victoria if the city continues with its pot shop plans.

-I’ve already told you that some of the pot shops are currently owned by the Devils Army.
+I’ve already told you that the Devils Army owns some of these pot shops.
 Additionally, I’ve warned you that the Langford gangs, including Norteños, will be fighting for control of any pot shops.
 Furthermore, you have already seen armed robberies and home invasions in Victoria.

 This is what gangs do.
 Consequently, these shootings in Sooke are a preview of what is to come in Victoria.